dankamongmen/dankdryer/README.md

  * Motor sheath (polycarbonate)
  * Sheath coupling (polycarbonate)
  * Spool platform (polycarbonate)
- * AC shield (polycarbonate)

-and it is possible that you'll need an eighth:

- * Optional: Interlayer (tpu 95a)

 The hot and cool chamber dominate filament consumption, though the top is non-negligible.

-If you print your top and bottom chambers from different materials, or otherwise end up with chambers which don't precisely mate, print the interlayer and put it between the two chambers to get an airtight seal.

 ### Hot chamber